mattharrison/katacoda-scenarios/challenge1/2_task.md

 All of your work will be done in the `predict.py` file.

+* Create a file, `predict.py`.
 * Create a function, `get_data`, that reads the CSV file from `ames-housing-dataset.zip` and returns a pandas data frame.
 * Create a function, `tweak_ames_classification`, that keeps the above columns.
 It should also fill in any missing values of numeric columns with 0 (we could do this will scikit-learn or pandas to do this, we will use pandas this time).
 Finally, it should replace missing values in the *Electrical* column with `'SBrkr'` (Standard Circuit Breakers & Romex).